bitemyapp/learnhaskell/README.md

 ## Frontend/JavaScript

 If you need JavaScript, you probably want Purescript for generating JS.
-Purescript *not* strictly Haskell but it is very similar and quite pleasant.
+Purescript is *not* strictly Haskell but it is very similar and quite pleasant.

 - http://www.purescript.org/
 - http://try.purescript.org/